Best Aquarium Test Kits - Water Chemistry Matters (2020 Reviews 🏅)

 The third form of the nitrogen cycle.
 This is the least toxic of the 3 forms in the nitrogen and will be present in your water.
 At low levels these are not toxic to your fish, but at elevated levels this will cause stress to your fish and make them susceptible to disease.

 Nitrates can be managed with a proper water change schedule.
+It is on of the parameters you will always need to test this regular with accurate aquarium test kits.

 pH is the measurement of hydrogen ions.
 The lower the pH of the water, the more acidic it is and the higher the pH the more alkaline it is.
 In freshwater, different setups will have different pH needs so do your research on what pH level is desired for the inhabitants you keep.
 In general, pH for freshwater tanks range from 6-8.
 It is also important to point out that ammonia is more toxic to fish at higher pH levels and the production of nitrifying bacteria slows down when pH goes below 6.